 Guo Ziyi — Contributive Marshal of Recovery of the Realm

-Guo Ziyi (697 — 781) was a heroic marshal that saved the Tang Dynasty from destructive rebel wars and invasions, a brilliant politician and a benevolent person that was respected by everyone including the four emperors that he had served.
+Guo Ziyi (697 — 781) was a heroic marshal that saved the Tang Dynasty from destructive rebel wars and invasions, a brilliant politician, and a benevolent person that was respected by everyone, including the four emperors whom he had served.

 With his exceptional military talent and wisdom, Guo Ziyi protected his country and flourished his clan.

-When he was young, Guo Ziyi won first place in the Imperial Examination of Martial Art which was established by Empress Wu Zetian.
+When he was young, Guo Ziyi won first place in the Imperial Examination of Martial Art, which Empress Wu Zetian established.

 Then, he was assigned some positions in the army and got promoted several times based on his talent.